nitishsp/nitishsp.github.io/jekyll/_posts/2014-04-20-setting-up-dev-machine-for-rails.markdown

 ---
 layout: post
-title:  "Setting up Dev machine for rails"
+title:  "Setting up Dev machine for Rails"
 ---

 After grappling with UEFI, GPT, Driver issues and what not, finally I have reasonably stable dual boot system.
 I used to follow [this](http://geniitech.tumblr.com/post/25984445368/r) guide for setting up development environment, but it's a bit outdated.
 So I decided to log the process.
 Here is how I set up my machine for Rails development.